KatherLab/genml/README.md

    * chunk_size: the num(not length) of alt_sequences in one chunk.
    * chunk: a list of alt_sequences/texts with length of chunk_size under one patient.
    * concatenated_chunk: concatenated alt_sequences with sep_token for one chunk.
-   * concatenated_chunks: a list of 'concatenated_chunk's of one patient
 - Tokenize sequences with configurable tokenizers
 - Extract features using different encoders
 - Support for custom sequence chunk sizes